 Contact Information by County

-Brook Stickleback are deep-bodied, compressed and scaleless fish.
+A deep-bodied, compressed and scaleless fish.
 The mouth is small with swollen lips, and the lower jaw projects beyond the upper jaw.
 There are two to seven (usually five) unconnected spines followed by a dorsal fin with 9 to 11 rays.
 The anal fin has a single spine with 9 to 10 rays; the pelvic fin has one heavy spine with a single ray.
 The lateral line is complete, and there are 30 to 36 small, bony plates along its entire length.
 It is olive green on the back and sides with white or yellow spots and dark wavy lines scattered over the sides.
-This species reaches a length of 2 to 3 inches.
+This species reaches 2- to 3-inches long.